Repost from 2015. Edited, rewritten, and corrected.

 - Christians are not to love the things of the world

-- If any professing Christian loves the world the love of God the Father is not in them (they are not a Christian)
+- If any professing Christian loves the world, the love of God the Father is not in him (they are not a Christian)

-- All that is in world, the lust of the flesh, the lust of the eyes, and the pride of life, does not come from God the Father but is from the world
+- All that is in the world: the lust of the flesh, the lust of the eyes, and the pride of life, does not come from God the Father but is from the world

-What’s an Evangelical to do?
-They don’t want to be Amish or withdraw into a cult like Jonestown or Waco so they try to make peace with the world by practicing what I call the replacement doctrine.
+What’s are Evangelicals to do?
+They don’t want to be Amish or withdraw into a cult-like Jonestown or Waco, so they try to make peace with the world by practicing what I call the “replacement doctrine.”

 The Christian church has practiced the replacement doctrine for at least 1,700 years.
-The Roman Catholic Church appropriated heathen holidays and replaced them with a Christian version; Christmas and Easter, both pagan in origin, were replaced by a Christian version of Christmas and Easter.
+The Roman Catholic Church appropriated heathen holidays and replaced them with a Christian version.
+Christmas and Easter, both pagan in origin, were replaced by Christian versions of the holidays.
 Throughout history, Christians have been quite willing to take what the world has to offer, repackage it, and call it their own.

-In the 21st century, Evangelicals are quite adept at practicing the replacement doctrine.
+In the twenty-first century, Evangelicals are quite adept at practicing the replacement doctrine.
 There is a Christian version of everything;

 - Halloween becomes Trunk or Treat or JesusWeen (article on Jesus Ween)